Compare Campervan Rentals in Alice Springs

 2. Seatbelts and child restraints are compulsory.

-4. Watch out for wildlife, especially around dawn, dusk and when travelling at night.
+4. Watch out for wildlife, especially around dawn, dusk, and when traveling at night.
 Country roads and long stretches of open roads are notorious for crossing wildlife.

 5. There are no toll roads in the Northern Territory.